labordynamicsinstitute/ldilab-manual/_sources/52-openicpsr-publishing-deposit.md

 - Go through the process to add the DOI.
 - Remove any related publications that simply say "n.a." in publication info
+- If there are any "supplemental" data publications (e.g., on Zenodo, see **Zenodo** tab), link them here as well.
+You may need to first "accept" or "publish" the supplemental deposits.

 ::::